sbocce/TPMC-2D/README.md

 This program comes with a GPL licence.
 If you use it for a scientific publication, you can cite:

-"Numerical Investigation of Reversed Gas Feed Configuration for Hall Thrusters",
+"Numerical Investigation of Reversed Gas Feed Configurations for Hall Thrusters",
 S. Boccelli, T.E.
 Magin, A. Frezzotti (submitted, 2020).

 Description